 Latest Research Reveals Flaws in Grouping

-But don't take our word for it.
-A scientific consensus is emerging that it is not accurate or even possible to group all PFAS chemistries together for the purpose of regulation.
-Indeed, state and federal entities that have explored the possibilities of a class-based approach have recognized the significant challenges.
+Furthermore, a scientific consensus is emerging that it is not accurate or even possible to group all PFAS chemistries together for the purpose of regulation.
+Indeed, state, federal and international entities that have explored the possibilities of a class-based approach have recognized significant challenges.

-- ECOS1 – the Environmental Council of the States – which represents state and territorial environmental agency leaders, several of whom have implemented regulatory programs in their home states, has said: “Many regulators and subject-matter experts advise against grouping PFAS as an entire class.”
+- ECOS2 – the Environmental Council of the States – which represents state and territorial environmental agency leaders, several of whom have implemented regulatory programs in their home states, has said: “Many regulators and subject-matter experts advise against grouping PFAS as an entire class.”

-- The Vermont Department of Environmental Conservation2, which was specifically charged by the legislature to develop a class regulation or to explain why such a regulation wasn’t possible said, “The Review Team spent over a year deliberating, researching, and discussing the potential to regulate PFAS as a Class.
+- The Vermont Department of Environmental Conservation3, which was specifically charged by the legislature to develop a class regulation or to explain why such a regulation wasn’t possible said, “The Review Team spent over a year deliberating, researching, and discussing the potential to regulate PFAS as a Class.
 After reviewing the current peer-reviewed literature, as well as the available toxicology data for PFAS, the Review Team determined that at the current time it is not feasible to regulate PFAS as a Class.”

 - And federal scientists participating in a workshop convened last fall by the National Academies of Science, Engineering, and Medicine (NASEM) to review the federal PFAS research program acknowledged the broad diversity of properties with this group of substances, concluding that4 “PFAS substances thus present unique challenges for grouping into classes for risk assessment.”